maitreverge/ft_transcendence/README.md

 - **Dan SYLVAIN** ([@dsylvain](https://github.com/dansylvain)) – Responsible for the Front-End development.
 Built a solid logic for achieving the SPA, with a skilful blend of HTMX, JS, HTML and CSS.
 - **Sébastien VIDOT** ([@svidot](https://github.com/sierra182)) – Built the game logic from scratch in pure JS.
 Also developped the **Remote Players** feature, and managed to run tournaments seamlessly.
 - **Florian VERGE** ([@flverge](https://github.com/maitreverge)) – Focused on creating database core logic and its API.
 Also built the authentication whole process, from the register/login pages to the JWT and 2FA.
+- [@pf4](https://github.com/elydre) - Built the 3D game engine, and its seamlessly integration to the game API and the rest of the infrastructure.
+Made game customizations and some POV controls, both exclusive to the 3D engine.